YoungWoong-Cho/YoungWoong-Cho.github.io/_posts/paper_review/2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction.md

   <figcaption><b>Figure 3.</b> A binary image (left) and a corresponding distance transform (right).
 Each pixel in the distance transform indicate the distance to the nearest boundary.</figcaption>
 </figure>

+When using a distance transform, an appropriate metric for the distance should be chosen.
+For example, if you are an authentic engineer, you can measure a distance using the good old **Euclidean distance**; if you are a big fan of *Piet Mondrian*, then you can go with **Manhattan distance**; or if you are a professional chess player, you can try a **Chessboard distance**.